rsulli55/DiceGame/README.md

 At the end of the game there is an option to replay, and again the host is the authority on when the game should restart.

-### Planned Improvements
+### Planned Improvements (currently on hold)
-- Move to a new networking library, add a lobby system, and handle disconecting more gracefully
+- Move to `asio` networking library, add a lobby system, and handle disconecting more gracefully
 - Add the ability to resize the game window making sure graphics are scaled appropriately

-### Possible Changes
-- Move to SDL2 for graphics
+- Possibly move to SDL2 for graphics